10 Sensory-Friendly Activities To Try At Home

 4. Shaving Cream

 Shaving cream is a fantastic sensory material and it comes with all the benefits of finger painting but offers a different texture to experiment with..
-The plush sensation of the foam makes this hands-on activity a perfect way for children with autism to practice writing and communication as well.
+The plush sensation of the foam makes this hands-on activity a perfect way for teens with autism to practice writing and communication as well.

 If you’re looking for an edible option, you can try whipped cream instead.